 Posted on March 30, 2020 by Tayla

 Let’s be real.
-Not seeing as much of friends in person might be tough.
+Not seeing as much of friends in person is really tough.
 But hear me out: Even if we have to stay at home, that doesn’t mean we can’t stay connected.

 TFW you’re trying to hug your friends through the screen during lockdown

 For the next little while, life is going to be really different and that will affect everyone in different ways.
 Staying connected is a super important way that we can help each other to get through this.
 It’s actually pretty cool that while we might be physically isolated, we’ve never been in a better position to stay in touch.